itsakanksharawat/road-network-preprocessing-for-simulation/README.md

 simulation-ready format through systematic preprocessing and topology optimization.

-The focus is on handling messy data, reducing graph complexity, and improving preprocessing efficiency before applying any simulation or AI models.
+The focus is on handling messy data, reducing graph complexity, and improving preprocessing efficiency before applying any simulation or AI model.

 ## Pipeline
 1. Extract raw road network data from OpenStreetMap